-Approximately 5% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
-Each manuscript is assigned to at least one peer reviewer.
+At least 2% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
+Each manuscript is assigned to two peer reviewers.
 The journal follows a single-blind reviewing procedure.
-The period from submission to the first decision is up to 37 days.
-The approximate rejection rate is 15%.
-The final decision on the acceptance of a manuscript for publication is made by the Meeting of the Members of the Editorial Board.
+The period from submission to the first decision is usually at most 100 days.
+The approximate rejection rate is at least 40%.
+The final decision on the acceptance of a manuscript for publication is made by the Meeting of the Members of the Editorial Board or its most active members.